 Nearing retirement and getting ready for tax season?
 Here are some things to think about as the new year begins.

-The road to retirement is changing, and the phrase “near retirement” can mean different things to different people.
-For example, you might decide it's time to try out a new career.
-You might instead choose to work part-time, and maybe add some volunteer work to your schedule.
-Have too many bedrooms now that the kids are gone?
-Maybe it's time to downsize.
+The road to retirement is changing, and the best route isn't always clear.
+If you're approaching your retirement destination, don't forget to update your retirement tax strategies.
+For example, you might decide that it’s time to try out a new career, work part-time, or maybe add some volunteer work to your schedule.
+Does the house seem too big and cluttered now that the kids are gone?
+Maybe it’s time to downsize.

 “Near-retirees need to think about what types of income they may or may not be getting in retirement,” says Lisa Greene-Lewis, a certified public accountant and TurboTax blog editor.
-“If someone is doing consulting work and a spouse gets Social Security, that may have tax implications."
-According to the Social Security Administration, if you and your spouse have “combined income” of more than $32,000, you may have to pay taxes on some of the Social Security income.
+“If someone is doing consulting work and a spouse gets Social Security, that may have tax implications.”
+According to the Social Security Administration, if you and your spouse have combined income of more than $35,280, you may have to pay taxes on some of the Social Security income.

 More retirees may be jumping into the so-called “gig economy,” such as driving for Uber or Lyft, which means they’re subject to self-employment taxes, says Greene-Lewis.
 “But they’re also able to take deductions.
 For instance, if they are driving and purchase an SUV, they can get up to $25,000 in deductions for equipment they buy for their business,” she says.